Thoro-las/NHSM-4ING-CSS/S1/TArithmetic/Lecture.typ

   ]
 ]

-#sect("Transistors")
-One of the biggest advancements in our modern world is the creation of a transistor, in principle the idea is simple, a transistor is simply an electrically controlled valve.

-#nte[The examples and all will be added soon]

 #sect("Logic Gates & Digital Circuits") To be able to use and/or/not in circuits, we introduce the most basic circuit components called logic gates, as the table below shows

 #align(center)[